SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 All structures
-have an automatically generated :newTerm:`memberwise initializer`,
+have an automatically generated memberwise initializer,
 which allows you
 to set values
 for stored properties